 Why I need a husband.
 Or a personal assistant.
 Or at least a dishwasher.

 A while back I wrote about why I never want to live with someone ever again.
 I still do love living alone, having my own space, doing my own thing.
-But, I do hope to find someone and get married someday.
-And, sometimes, it would be nice to have someone else there.
+But, I do still hope to find someone I love and get married someday.
+And, I mean, sometimes, it would be nice to have someone else there.
 Someone to come home to.
 Someone to talk to.
 Someone to cuddle with.
 Someone to share life with.
 Someone to share responsibilities with.
+Someone to pay half the rent.
 Someone to do the dishes.
 Someone to clean the toilet.
 Someone to fix things.
 Someone to do all that other crap I don’t want to do…

-I always say I need a live-in boyfriend or a husband.
+I mean, really, that’s the only reason why I need a husband… or, at least, a live-in boyfriend.
 But, maybe, what I really need is a personal assistant?

 Though, I’d settle for a dishwasher at this point.